 The purpose of the Research Qualifying Exam (RQE) is to assess whether students can define a research problem, critically review the literature related to the problem, apply appropriate research methods to study the problem, and interpret and communicate their results.
 The RQE requires students to complete a short research project and to document their results in a written report and an oral presentation.
 The RQE topic is defined by a faculty advisor in consultation with the student.
 A committee of three faculty members (the advisor plus two additional members) evaluates the written report and the oral presentation.
 During the presentation the student is expected to answer questions about their project and about fundamental concepts related to the research.

-After a student has taken both the TQE and the RQE, the ECE PhD Committee reviews the exam results, the student’s transcript, and a letter of recommendation from the student’s advisor.
+After a student has passed the TQE and has taken the RQE, the ECE PhD Committee reviews the exam results, the student’s transcript, and a letter of recommendation from the student’s advisor.
 Based on this information, the PhD Committee determines whether the student is qualified for the PhD program.
-If the student does not qualify on their first try, they may repeat one or both of the exams in the following year.
-The TQE and RQE may be repeated once.
-A student who fails to qualify on their second try is removed from the program.
+A qualified student will proceed to choose a thesis advisor.

 A maximum of 24 credits of ECE 998 Doctoral Dissertation Proposal and ECE 999 Doctoral Dissertation may be applied to the degree.
 Students who choose to take fewer than 24 credits of ECE 998 Doctoral Dissertation Proposal and ECE 999 Doctoral Dissertation may earn the remaining credits from approved course work.
 Students cannot enroll in ECE 999 Doctoral Dissertation before they have advanced to candidacy.
 Students advanced to candidacy after the add period for a given semester must wait until the following semester to register for ECE 999 Doctoral Dissertation.
 Students cannot advance to candidacy and defend their dissertation during the same semester.
 Once enrolled in ECE 999 Doctoral Dissertation, students must maintain continuous registration in ECE 999 Doctoral Dissertation each semester until graduation, excluding summers.
 Students who defend in the summer must be registered for at least 1 credit of ECE 999 Doctoral Dissertation during that summer term.